Build a Marketplace

 NEXT_PUBLIC_CLERK_SIGN_UP_URL=/sign-up

-3. Create a listings table (seller_id, title, description, price, images, status)
+listingstable (seller_id, title, description, price, images, status) - Create an

 CREATE TABLE sellers (